Parisra/Demand-management-paper/README.md

 # Pathways to Net-Zero: Exploring consumer’s behavioral changes for flexibility and demand reduction from a system perspective
 This repository contains the scripts used to generate network files and the notebooks to reproduce figures in the main text and supplementary of the paper.
+A preprint of the paper is available on arXiv: https://arxiv.org/abs/2508.04414

 ## Abstract